moorl/MoorlDocs/docs-source/plugin/MoorlSignIn/index.en.md

 With this login plugin you can let your customers log in to your shop via OAuth 2.0.
 Many well-known providers such as Facebook, Google etc. are supported.

+## What is this plugin good for?

+Social media is omnipresent, use this to your advantage.

+The goal of every shop operator is that the customer ends up at the check-out.
+Unfortunately, it is necessary that your customers register and log in.

+You can shorten this path with this plugin by offering quick options via social media logins for registration and login!

+Your customer clicks on the button "Log in with..." and is redirected to the provider's page.
+If they are logged in, they will immediately find out what information is requested from your shop.
+This is usually: e-mail and full name.

+**New customers** can complete the registration process more quickly, as only missing information needs to be added to the data record.
+If your customer has registered via a social media platform, he or she can still log in via the usual login process using the e-mail address stored.

+**Existing customers** can simply log in to your shop via Facebook and the like, as long as the email addresses used match - quick and convenient.

 ## What is possible with this plugin?

 You can use this plugin for a variety of possible applications.